 Cannabis News Roundup: Cannabis Law Updates in FL, WI, NH, AR and VA Across the United States, legislative efforts continue as more people are working to change the laws in

 Ohio has legalized recreational cannabis.
 Click HERE to learn more about cannabis business opportunities in Ohio.

 Are you wondering how to open a dispensary in Maryland?
 This page is dedicated to keeping you up to date on the latest news and information relevant to opening a cannabis business in Maryland.
 This includes helpful insights on what is to come next.

-Maryland is now the 20th state to legalize marijuana for recreational use.
+Maryland is the 20th state to legalize marijuana for recreational use.
 On November 8th, 2022, voters in Maryland gave Question 4 of the 2022 referendum their approval.
 The proposed change to the constitution was approved by a vote of 65 percent to 35 percent.
 A substantial portion of the program’s regulatory and licensing structure must be developed through new legislation.
-The date of full legalization is not until July 1st, 2023.
-At that time, possession laws will be revised.

 In July 2021, House Speaker Adrienne Jones pledged that the House intends to put marijuana legalization on the 2022 ballot.
 A 10-member legalization workgroup was formed to study the best way to establish the legal framework for the reform.
 Rep. Luke Clippinger (D), chair of the workgroup, said they would address issues including business licensing, tax policy, and social equity.